 Baby Formula Storage

 Each box of European baby formula is clearly marked with an expiration date.
-Please check each brand and stage to make sure your baby is getting the very best organic nutrition.
+Please check each brand and stage to ensure your baby gets the best organic nutrition.

-The expiration date indicates when your baby formula will be at its peak quality.
+The expiration date indicates when your baby's formula will be at its peak quality.
 Each European baby formula is carefully manufactured with a process that includes all the organic nutrients a baby needs.

-If you are not sure whether or not your baby’s formula has expired or perhaps it has been exposed to moisture or a harsh environment, it’s best to err on the side of caution.
+If you are unsure whether your baby’s formula has expired or perhaps it has been exposed to moisture or a harsh environment, it’s best to err on the side of caution.
 If you believe the powdered formula is old or spoiled, avoid feeding it to your baby and open a new box.

-Each step of the way we are here for you.
-Please join us in the HiPP Holle Kendamil & European Baby Formula Parent Community as we support each other, share laughs and learn more about the formulas that give your little one the very best start in life.
+Each step of the way, we are here for you.
+Please join us in the HiPP Holle Kendamil & European Baby Formula Parent Community as we support each other, share laughs and learn more about the formulas that give your little one the best start in life.